 - Creating and Restoring Backups with cpio

-This online training series is for anyone who is interested in learning the fundamentals of the Linux operating system.
+This series is for anyone who is interested in learning the fundamentals of the Linux operating system.

 - Activities allow learners to apply course concepts in an interactive questioning environment.